 “He leads me beside the still waters.”
 (Psalm 23:2)

 Most people associate the still waters of David’s Shepherd Psalm with peace.
-However, if you do some research you will find that when a sheep drinks from a stream of water that stream must be as flat and still as a mirror or the water will go up the snout of the sheep.
-The authentic application of this metaphor is therefore that the still waters mean our great Shepherd leads us to the places just suited for us.
+However, if you research sheep you will find when they drink from a stream of water that stream must be as still as a mirror or the water will go up their snouts.
+An authentic application of this still water metaphor means our great Shepherd leads us to places just suited for us.

-In 1979 I resigned from a large church and accepted a call to a small church that had just begun.
-After being in the small church for a year I went to the Mayo Clinic in Rochester Minnesota because of weird symptoms I was experiencing.
+In 1979 I resigned as pastor of a large church in a big city and accepted a call to a small church that had just begun in a small town.
+After being in the small church for a year I went to the Mayo Clinic in Minnesota due to the onset of debilitating symptoms.
 After nearly a month of studies, the doctor who directed my program misread my file.
-Thinking I was still in the large church, when he gave me the diagnosis of multiple sclerosis he told me I needed to go to a small church in a small town.
-I told him that I had already been in a small church for a year.
+Thinking I was still in the large church, when he gave the diagnosis of multiple sclerosis he told me I needed to go to a small church in a small town.
+I told him that for a year I had already been in a small church in a small town.
 I was to learn to be fulfilled with doing less and doing it better.

-As my symptoms persisted and I was confined to a wheelchair a group of men helped me build a house that accommodated my physical challenges.
-One of them made a stained glass window with two words on it.
-Near the entrance for 26 years those two words have been “Still Waters.”
-Those two words are not just a label for my home but also my ministry – in this location I have accomplished the most fruitful work for the Kingdom, most as a bedfast quadriplegic.
+As my symptoms persisted and confined me to a wheelchair, a group of friends helped build a house that accommodated my physical challenges.
+One made a beautiful stained glass window by the entrance with these two words: “Still Waters.”
+These words have not just been a label for my home the past 26 years but also my ministry – in this location by God’s grace I have accomplished my most fruitful work for the Kingdom, most as a bedfast quadriplegic.

-Can you write those two words across what God is doing in your life right now?
+“Still Waters” – can you write these two words across what God is doing in your life right now?